MurpheyLab/trep/doc/ref/hybridwrench.rst

    each string, with the string defining the input's name.

-.. attribute:: wrench
+.. attribute:: HybridWrench.wrench

    A mixed tuple of numbers and inputs that define the wrench.

    *(read-only)*

-.. attribute:: wrench_val
+.. attribute:: HybridWrench.wrench_val

    A tuple of the current numeric values of the wrench.

-.. attribute:: frame
+.. attribute:: HybridWrench.frame

    The frame that this wrench is applied to.